0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/RansomGuardDesign.png" alt="">

 Next , let's walkthrough each filter.<br/>
-For the full implementation of the filters : https://github.com/0mWindyBug/RansomGuard/blob/main/RansomGuardBeta/RansomGuard/filters.cpp
+For the full implementation of the filters : [filters.cpp source](https://github.com/0mWindyBug/RansomGuard/blob/main/RansomGuardBeta/RansomGuard/filters.cpp).

 ### PreCreate
 Generally speaking , the PreCreate filter is responsible to filter out any uninteresting I/O requests.
 For now , we are only interested in file opens for R/W , from usermode (so yea , not filtering new files , altough that going to change later on in the blogpost).<br/>